psairam/nuage-ospdirector/README.md

 # OSP Director Integration with Nuage

+# Mellanox CX-5 OVS Offload

+Initial release

 ## Note: There has been change in the documentation release format starting from OSPD13 + Nuage 5.4.1.

 Please see the nuage release document in release folder.

 For Queens + Nuage release 5.4.1 document please refer : [README.rst](Documentation/5.4.1/README.rst)